dmckinnon/dmckinnon.github.io/_posts/2022-08-30-Stormbreaker.markdown

 ### A stand
-As with my previous stands (links), this was a quick and dirty low effort stand, as it's not the centre of attention.
+As with my [previous](https://dmckinnon.github.io/The-Witch-King-Armour/#a-stand) [stands](https://dmckinnon.github.io/The-Witch-Kings-Flail/#a-stand), this was a quick and dirty low effort stand, as it's not the centre of attention.
 The only consideration was that the axe had to hang from this, and the stand had to support the weight.
 I settled for a couple of braced steel beams, with supports between them:

 <img align="middle" width="50%" src="/assets/stormbreaker/just_stand.jpg">